-6.3.12.8 Resource [cmdhBuffer]
+7.3.12.8 Resource [cmdhBuffer]

-The Resource [cmdhBuffer] represents limits in usage of buffers for temporarily storing information that needs to be forwarded to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.8 of oneM2M TS-0001 [Y.oneM2M.ARC].
+The Resource [cmdhBuffer] represents limits in usage of buffers for temporarily storing information that needs to be forwarded to other CSEs during processing of CMDH-related requests in a CSE, see clause D.12.8 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC].

 The context of this Resource is as follows.